antiyc/start/README.md

 ## The bet
 We bet anyone $1 that our sub $1,000 fund outperforms the W23 YC batch over 10 years.

-## AntiYC AntiClub

-Ahoy, startup outcasts and YC rejects!
-Welcome to AntiYC's first foray: funding a horde of rebellious startups.

-Think of us as you.
-You won't be shackled to an office desk at 9 AM.
-Instead, you're the captain of your ship, working on your time, in your space.
-We throw you the loot – seed funding, not a salary – not enough, it's $1.
-But it was never about the money, it's about outsiders becoming insiders.
-The chosen few, the 2%.
-The community.
-We're the other 98%, the employees working nights and weekends, building, building, building while your doing whatever it is your doing.
-We don't think in 24/7/365 or 996 or Q or month.
-We're just fucking building.
-Chipping away.
-Climbing.
-At the pointy end.
-Rejection and failure is our lifeblood.
-We're the person before they were that person.
-The human underneath, behind the curtain, mostly invisible.
-By design.

-What happens when light fades?
-Your call, captain.
-Mothball, keep sailing, or dissolve it – no hard feelings.
-If your venture shows promise and you've got the guts to continue, we'll be there, ready to help you plunder more funding. $1USD at a time.
-If you fail, join another ship.

-Here's the deal for the accepted scallywags: we handle the boring stuff.
-Incorporation, bank accounts, basic agreements – consider it done.
-Patent advice is on the house too, but that's for later worries.

-Our crew of savvy mentors is ready to parley about your plans, pitfalls, and bright ideas.
-You'll have access to our network, but how much you plunder from our connections and advice is your call.

-We'll rally once a week for a feast, a chance to mingle with fellow founders and hear tales from seasoned tech, business, or legal pirates.
-But don't expect us to meddle in your affairs like those traditional VC landlubbers.
-We're not about controlling your board or your CEO choice.
-Work from whatever den or hideout you find; many great ventures have started in such lairs.

-Anyone can join, but we're on the lookout for teams – a blend of seasoned and fresh pirates.
-We value people over everything.
-Show us you're more than just talk, that you can navigate more than just 'Blub' seas.

-We expect you to start with a plan but be ready to steer as the winds change.
-Sticking rigidly to your original course might just mean you're sailing blind.

-No need for formal plans; just join our cause.
-If we like your spirit, we'll invest directly in you first, to get you set up.
-If you're not yet a formal crew (incorporated), we'll help you get there.
-The treasure – funding – is yours to use as you deem fit for your venture.

-We're betting on a few, so we're not throwing heaps of gold at each crew.
-We're keeping it lean – think of it as more swashbuckling, less baggage.

-This isn't just a wild sail; it's real venture funding.
-We're in it for the gold, not just the glory.
-So, bring us ideas that promise more than just a good time.
-Show us you're here to conquer the startup seas.

-Dive in, startup pirates!
-The sea of opportunity awaits. 🏴‍☠️🚀💰

-## Resources
-(make a PR and add high quality navigational tools)

 ## Frequently Asked Questions